 The Hydro Cup Watering Stake delivers water below the surface of the soil directly to the plant’s root zone.
 Just remove the cover and fill up the cup with 2.5 liters of water.
 The water will slowly seep through the terracotta stake.
 Not a drop of water is wasted.

 Hydro Cup Watering Stakes are great for thirsty plants such as tropical flowers and fruiting plants.
-These watering stakes can be used in large pots and planters.
+Use these watering stakes in large pots and planters.
 (They are also perfect for watering plants indoor plants while you are on vacation.)

 Additional light is needed during the winter months to effectively grow plants year-round in a greenhouse.
-Supplemental lighting is used to artificially extend the daylight and enhance the intensity of the natural winter light.
+Use supplemental lighting to artificially extend the daylight and enhance the intensity of the natural winter light.

 Fortunately, there are many different types of greenhouse lighting.
-Four-foot-long LED Grow Lights (that resemble the old fluorescent tube lights) can be hung from the greenhouse roof.
-A Grow Light Strip Kit can be used to add light right where plants need it.
+Hang four-foot-long LED Grow Lights (that resemble the old fluorescent tube lights) from the greenhouse roof.
+Or use a Grow Light Strip Kit can to add light right where plants need it.
 And many other high-tech lighting options are available.

 We’ve assembled a selection of supplemental lighting choices.
 Click here to check pricing and availability.